hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 }
 ```

-You would have realised that this is another GraphQL document with query operation.
+You would have realized that this is another GraphQL document with query operation.

 What is the rest of the document composed of?
 Let's see.